AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 RUM data is beneficial for the following purposes:

 * To identify and fix performance bottlenecks for customer sites
-* Streamlined, automatic traffic lookup that includes Page Views.
+* To streamline automated traffic lookup that includes Page Views.
 * To understand how Adobe Experience Manager interacts with other scripts (such as analytics, targeting, or external libraries) on the same page, in order to increase compatibility.

 ### Limitations and Understanding Variance in Page Views and Performance Metrics {#limitations-and-understanding-variance-in-page-views-and-performance-metrics}